johnywalves/next-pages-boilerplate/README.md

 - `test:watch`: runs jest in watch mode
 - `storybook`: runs storybook on `localhost:6006`
 - `build-storybook`: create the build version of storybook
+- `generate`: create a component using a template

 ## Learn More